How to Season a Brisket (Just Like a Pitmaster)

 Looking for a No Salt Rub for Brisket?

-Then you may want to look for a low salt rub for your brisket.
+If you are trying to reduce salt in your diet, you may want to look for a low-salt rub for your brisket.

 Smoke On!

 Now you have all my secrets to a perfect smoked brisket.
-I have done the work for you, know it’s your turn to start testing and experimenting.
+I have done the work for you, and I know it’s your turn to start testing and experimenting.

-I want to hear what flavor combination you come up with as well as what internal temperature you like to cook too?
+I’d like to hear what flavor combination you come up with.
+Also, what internal temperature do you like to cook at?

 Author: Charlie Reeves